devyanigoil/UMate/README.md

 - GET /all_users/data: Return all users data except for password
 Note: Ensure that the backend server is running on http://localhost:5000 (for MacOS - try a different port other than 5000) and the frontend server on http://localhost:3000 for a smooth connection.

+### Challenges we ran into:
+- CORS Issues: We encountered Cross-Origin Resource Sharing (CORS) problems while integrating the frontend with the backend.
+Ensuring secure communication between the React frontend and Flask backend required configuring CORS policies correctly, especially for handling API requests smoothly.

+- Flask Integration for the Recommendation Model: Integrating the recommendation model into the Flask backend was challenging.
+This involved setting up efficient API endpoints that could handle and process recommendation logic, ensuring real-time data handling and accurate matching.

+- Data Processing for Recommendations: Preparing the data for recommendation was complex, requiring thorough preprocessing of user profiles and preferences.
+It was essential to clean, standardize, and transform data to accurately align with the compatibility factors used by the recommendation model.

+### Future Scope
+- **Make it live on AppStore**

+- **Enhanced Matching Algorithm:** We plan to refine the recommendation model by incorporating more personalized factors, such as shared hobbies or specific living preferences, to improve match accuracy and user satisfaction.

+- **Social Media Integration:** Just like Bumble, integrating social media handles into the user profiles could allow users to verify their personalities and lifestyles, providing a more holistic view of potential roommates.

+- **Real-Time Chat Feature:** Adding a real-time chat feature would enable users to communicate with potential roommates directly within the app, streamlining the process of finalizing a match and moving forward with plans.

+- **Roommate Reviews and Ratings:** To build more trust in the roommate search process, we could implement a review and rating system where users can leave feedback on their previous roommates, helping future users make informed decisions.

 ### Contributing
 Contributions are welcome!
 If you'd like to improve UMate, please fork the repository, make your changes, and submit a pull request.
 Ensure your changes align with the project's goals and are thoroughly tested.